gloveboxes/GitHub-Metrics-Endpoint/docs/intro.md

 GitHub does not provide a way to track metrics for more than 14 days.
 This solution tracks metrics for any GitHub repo for as long as you want.

 GitHub metrics are collected by a GitHub action triggered by a scheduled event.
 The GitHub action collects metrics from the GitHub API and posts the metrics to an Azure Function App webhook.
-The Azure Function App webhook is a secure endpoint that accepts the metrics payload and stores the metrics in Azure SQL.
+The Azure Function App webhook is a secure endpoint that accepts the metrics payload and stores the metrics in an Azure SQL database.
 Power BI is used to visualize the metrics data.

 ![The image shows the solution architecture](img/architecture.png)